SeldonIO/seldonio.github.com/semantic-vectors.md

 /all_clients/<client>/offline/semvec
 {% endhighlight %}

+Activate the client for this algorithm.
+Make sure the client is part of the comma separated list that's running this algorithm.

+{% highlight bash %}
+/config/svtext <client>,<other-client1>,<other-client2>,...
+{% endhighlight %}

 The algorithm specific parameters are:

  * **jdbc** : the JDBC setting to connect to the Seldon datastore